Native contract

 setProperty is a dispatch table, not a generic setter: class → styleId (via the injected style resolver), onPress/on:press → input registry, src → texture registry, style={{…}} → per-key setProp (prev-diffed, so only changed keys cross FFI).
 Anything else — classList, on:/bool:/prop: namespaces, unknown props — is a loud error.
 See Styling for why classList is rejected.

-detectHost() in src/host.ts resolves which HostOps object the ops route to, and sets a strictness flag that changes behavior on bad input:
+detectHost() in framework/src/host.ts resolves which HostOps object the ops route to, and sets a strictness flag that changes behavior on bad input:

-kind ops source strict? on unknown class / texture
+kind ops source target strict? on unknown class / texture

-psp globalThis.ui (installed by native/src/ffi.rs) no bump a miss counter, keep going
+native globalThis.ui installed by a QuickJS device runtime ui.__host (psp, vita, …) no bump a miss counter, keep going

-injected a HostOps passed into render() (web / wasm / Bun) yes throw
+injected a HostOps passed into render() (web / wasm / Bun) injected unless supplied yes throw

 The reasoning is asymmetric on purpose.
 On real hardware a thrown error is a black screen; a missing style is a slightly-wrong box.
-So the PSP host counts misses (missCounters.unknownClass / unknownTexture) and renders on.
-The web, wasm, and headless-Bun hosts are development and CI surfaces, where a silent wrong-color pixel is worse than a stack trace — so they throw the moment a class isn't in the compiled table or a src key has no registered texture.
+Native hosts count misses (missCounters.unknownClass / unknownTexture) and render on.
+Web, wasm, and headless-Bun hosts are development and CI surfaces, where a silent wrong-color pixel is worse than a stack trace.

 Frame order

-The PSP host runs one deterministic sequence per vblank.
-The web and Bun hosts do the same steps under a fixed-step requestAnimationFrame / loop so goldens stay byte-exact.
+Native hosts run one deterministic sequence per display frame.
+Web and Bun hosts perform the same logical steps under a fixed-step requestAnimationFrame / loop so goldens stay byte-exact.

 then runSweep() (node reclamation) last